pantheon-systems/documentation/source/content/local-development.md

 The first step is to get a `git clone` of your code from Pantheon on your local computer.

-1. Log in to Pantheon and load the Dashboard for the site you want to work on.
+1. Log in to Pantheon > open the Site Dashboard.

-1. Locate the `git clone` command at the top of the development panel, and copy and paste it in your terminal.
+1. Locate the `git clone` command at the top of the development panel > copy and paste it into your terminal.

- It will look something like this:
+ It will look similar to this:

     ![Copy and Paste Git Clone](../images/dashboard/git-string.png)